EspressoSystems/cape/README.md

 # CAP on Ethereum

-**WARNING:** This software is provided "as is" and its security has not been audited externally.
+**DISCLAIMER:** This software is provided "as is" and still needs to go through an exhaustive security analysis.
 Use at your own risk.

+---

 <!-- run `md-toc` inside the nix-shell to generate the table of contents -->